 Three secrets to securing comfort for users of rugged computers in ports

 It’s no secret that happy workers optimize operations whatever your line of business.
 But what can you do to make them content?
-Have you ever considered the effect of work tools such as mobile computers?
+Have you ever considered the effect of work tools such as rugged mobile computers?
 In this article I talk about three aspects of user comfort related to rugged computers with examples from the port sector.

 In warehouses, ports and other workplaces, most employees depend on computers.
 These devices are designed to help, but in many cases they cause frustration.
 Here are four ways you can make rugged computers enablers rather obstacles.